aureonpath/css-prototype/README.md

 # PWA

-* For deploy the PWA just open it in chrome for android
+* For deploy the PWA just open it in chrome (not incognito) for android
 * go to https://aureonpath.github.io/css-prototype
 * click on the browser's context menu
 * click on "Add to desktop"